MarcWeber/editor-cells/README.md

 come in.

 Python 2.x without asyncio (for completness)

   No asyncio features -> see pyinline/*
-Seems to work fine from :py and :py builtin interpreter see sample-vimrcs/vimrc about how to set it up
+  Seems to work fine from :py and :py builtin interpreter see sample-vimrcs/vimrc about how to set it up (TODO: update l_reply and ask code to look like Vim code)

-(TODO: update l_reply and ask code to look like Vim code)
+  Probably will not be mantained

 Python Cells within Vim8
 --------------------